XiaoyuZhou000/Stat391Group10FinalProject/README.md

 ## Research Question

-1. What numerical variables have the most impact on MonthlyIncome?
-Can we build a predictive model with reasonable performance to predict a employee's monthly income(MonthlyIncome)?
+1. Which numerical factors significantly influence the monthly income (MonthlyIncome)?

-2. Is this a linear model of monthly income(MonthlyIncome) a good fit in this data?
+2. Is it feasible to apply a linear regression model to predict monthly income (MonthlyIncome)?

+3. Can a more complex model be developed to address multicollinearity issues in predicting monthly income (MonthlyIncome)?

+4. Between the models considered, which one demonstrates superior predictive performance?